 Cardinal Innovations Healthcare, the Managed Care Organization (MCO) that manages Medicaid behavioral health funding for Chatham County, gathers data annually on services provided for mental health, substance abuse, and intellectual/developmental disabilities.
-In comparing FY 17 to FY 18, there was a slight drop (3.5%) in outpatient service utilization and an increase in inpatient utilization (7%).
-Utilization of Psychiatric Residential Treatment facilities for youth increased by one youth to 12.
-Enhanced services like Intensive In-Home Services, an in-home model requiring at least one licensed clinician working with the family increased by approximately 25% while another enhanced service, Multi-systemic Therapy decreased by 45% (9 youth to 5 youth).
-Mobile crisis utilization dropped by 24%.
+In comparing FY 18 to FY 19, there was a slight increase (4%) in outpatient service utilization and an increase in inpatient utilization (9%).
+Utilization of Psychiatric Residential Treatment facilities for youth decreased by one youth to 11.
+Enhanced services like Intensive In-Home Services, an in-home model requiring at least one licensed clinician working with the family increased by approximately 95% from FY17 to FY19 (19 to 37) while another enhanced service, Multisystemic Therapy decreased by 56% (9 youth to 4 youth).
+Mobile crisis utilization increased slightly from 25 members in 2018 served to 29 members in 2019.